google-research/tensor2robot/README.md

 - For policy inference, TFModels can generate placeholders or export `SavedModel`s that are hermetic and can be used with `ExportSavedModelPolicy`.
 - Automatic construction of `model_fn` for Estimator for training and evaluation graphs that share a single `inference_network_fn`.
+- It is possible to compose multiple models' `inference_network_fn` and `model_train_fn` together under a single model.
+This abstraction allows us to implement generic Meta-Learning models (e.g. MAML) that call their sub-model's `model_train_fn`.
 - Automatic support for distributed training on GPUs and TPUs.

 ### Policies and Placeholders

-For performance reasons, policy inference is done by a vanilla `session.run()` call on the output of a model (instead of Estimator.predict), and passing in a matching hierarchical specification of numpy arrays. `tensorspec_utils.make_placeholders` allows to create placeholders from a spec structure which can be used in combination with numpy inputs to create a feed_dict.
+For performance reasons, policy inference is done by a vanilla `session.run()` or a `predict_fn` call on the output of a model, instead of Estimator.predict.
+`tensorspec_utils.make_placeholders` automatically creates placeholders from a spec structure which can be used in combination with a matching hierarchy of numpy  inputs to create a feed_dict.

 ```bash
 # batch_size = -1 -> No batch size will be prepended to the spec.